 The information contained in this presentation is summary information that is intended to be considered in the context of Ares Management Corporation (NYSE: ARES) ("Ares") SEC filings and other public announcements that Ares may make, by press release or otherwise, from time to time.
-These materials contain information about Ares, its affiliated funds and certain of their respective historical performance and general information about the market.
+These materials contain information about Ares, its affiliated funds and certain of their respective personnel and affiliates, information about their respective historical performance and general information about the market.
 You should not view information related to the past performance of Ares and its affiliated funds or information about the market, as indicative of future results, the achievement of which cannot be assured.
 Certain Ares Funds may be offered through our affiliate, Ares Management Capital Markets LLC ("AMCM"), a broker-dealer registered with the SEC, and a member of FINRA and SIPC.
 Any discussion of specific Ares entities is provided solely to demonstrate such entities' role within the Ares organization and their contribution to the business, operations and financial results of Ares.
 This presentation does not constitute, and shall not be construed as, an offer to buy or sell, any securities, investment funds, vehicles or accounts, investment advice, or any other service by Ares of any of its affiliates or subsidiaries.

 Nothing in these materials should be construed as a recommendation to invest in any securities that may be issued by Ares or as legal, accounting or tax advice.
 None of Ares, its affiliated funds or any affiliate of Ares or its affiliated funds makes any representation or warranty, express or implied, as to the accuracy or completeness of the information contained herein and nothing contained herein shall be relied upon as a promise or representation whether as to the past or future performance.
 Certain information set forth herein includes estimates, projections and targets and involves significant elements of subjective judgment and analysis.
 Further, such information, unless otherwise stated, is before giving effect to management and incentive fees and deductions for taxes.
-No representations are made as to the accuracy of such estimates, projections or targets will be realized.
+No representations are made as to the accuracy of such estimates, projections or targets have been considered or stated or that such estimates, projections or targets will be realized.